ahmedspurs/phonestore/README.txt

-# this website for traning
+#this website for traning

-## Features :
+##Features :

-1 it bulid by angular js and mdbootstrap
+1it bulid by angular js and mdbootstrap

-2 its single page application
+2its single page application

-3 its all responsive
+3its all responsive